obliviousinc/obliviousinc.github.io/_posts/2017-11-12-oblivious-inc.md

 *That* wasn't there a minute ago.

 After a scuffle, the floating entity collapses and bleeds enough salt water that the group realizes they've been fighting with a hazard suit full of basement scum.
-In the confusion, Allison disappears once more, and this time it seems to be more permanent...
+In the confusion, Allison disappears once again, and this time it seems to be more permanent.

 ![Allison](/assets/img/npc/sm/allison4.jpg)